Questions to Discuss with a Prospective Psychedelic Facilitator

 By Joshua White (Fireside Project) and Juliana Mulligan (Center for Optimal Living)

-This is a harm reduction resource only.
-Psychedelics are illegal in many countries, as is serving as an underground facilitator.
+This blog post is intended as a harm reduction resource only.
+Despite the enthusiasm associated with the psychedelic renaissance, psychedelics remain illegal in many countries and lesser jurisdictions, as is serving as an underground facilitator.
 Our organizations do not encourage or condone the illegal use of psychedelic drugs.
-These principles are intended for the use of people who have already made the decision to have a guided psychedelic experience and are seeking out the services of a psychedelic facilitator.
+These principles are intended for the use of people who have already made the decision to have a guided psychedelic experience or psychedelic-assisted therapy and are seeking out psychedelic facilitation services.

-Neither the use of this guide nor its accompanying questions guarantee a safe or positive psychedelic experience.
-You should use extreme caution, care, and diligence before entrusting someone with the privilege of supporting you during a psychedelic experience.
+Neither the use of this guide nor its accompanying questions guarantee a safe or positive psychedelic experience or psychedelic therapy session.
+You should use extreme caution, care, and diligence before entrusting someone with the privilege of supporting you during non-ordinary states.
 Even if no warning signs are present, a facilitator may still engage in unethical, inappropriate, fraudulent, or abusive behavior.
 Engaging an underground facilitator is illegal, and will always carry risks.

-To accompany our “Ten Warning Signs When Selecting a Psychedelic Facilitator,” we’ve put together this list of questions for discussion with a prospective psychedelic facilitator.
+To accompany our “Ten Warning Signs When Selecting a Psychedelic Facilitator,” we've put together this list of questions for discussion with a prospective facilitator or psychedelic therapist, should you be seeking a professional experience.
 These questions may literally be read aloud, question by question, as you evaluate your prospective facilitator.

 Take notes during the conversation and discuss the responses with a trusted and knowledgeable friend.
-If your facilitator refuses to discuss these questions with you, or if their responses are vague, evasive, or questionable, this is a major cause for concern.
-Any ethical facilitator would actively welcome these questions.
+It is a major cause for concern if your facilitator refuses to discuss these questions with you, or if their responses are vague, evasive, or questionable.
+Any ethical facilitator or psychedelic practitioner would actively welcome these questions.
 After discussing these questions with your facilitator, conduct follow-up research.
 As you go through this process, trust your intuition.
 If something feels off, it probably is.

 Touching Clients During Psychedelic Experiences: